dongbh/dongbh.github.io/dsgw-210/index.md

-## How to flash HomeAssistant OS into DUSUN dsgw-210
+## Flash HomeAssistant OS into dsgw-210